2019 Georgetown Acceptance Rate: Class of 2023

 Student Life at Georgetown

-Georgetown has more than 300 student organizations, covering academic interests, creative and performing arts, cultural and racial initiatives, gender and sexuality affinity groups, government and politics interests, and various media and publications.
+Georgetown has more than 300 student organizations, covering academic interests, creative and performing arts, cultural and racial initiatives, gender and sexuality affinity groups, government and political interests, and various media and publications.

 Here’s a sampling of Georgetown’s student activities: